neilsambhu/carla-race/timeline/README.md

 ```
 I am collecting data for the vehicle velocity along a drive.
 My concern is the 3D velocity is in the world coordinate system.
 My assumption is there will need to be a transformation from the world coordinate system to the vehicle coordinate system.
 ```
+5/17/2024 3:35 PM: TODO: how to record state-transition-state pairs.
+What is the similarity threshold to use the triginometry algorithm when there is not a close enough state?